afrojet/formoria-mournwood-maps/README.md

 ---

-This repository contains maps and printable handouts for the **Mournwood Adventure**, a shifting dark forest dungeon in the **Formoria** campaign setting.
+This repository contains maps and printable handouts for the **Mournwood Adventure**, a shifting dark forest dungeon set in the [*Formoria: The Dark Age*](https://www.drivethrurpg.com/en/product/485723/formoria-the-dark-age) campaign setting.

 Note: The adventure is currently unreleased and unpublished and will be launched as part of an Anthology of Formorian advnetures to be crowdfunded in early 2026.